ironbunny-ib/OverTimeGithub/product/Klutes.md

 **The worth of writing more in each klute**<br>
 If you do write a 100 Klutes, with 250 characters each, which is doable, you gain 1,00,000 points!
 That means you reach Legion 10 with just one Klute.<br>
 More power to you.<br>

+**What are the constraints**<br>
+1. 12 hour un - deadline.<br>
+    - This is the opposite of a deadline.
+We force you to wait for 12 hrs before kluting.
+    - We recognise you do not re-check many of your writeups, and if you get time to revisit your post, you might just find errors and improvements.
+    - We also know a good writer is happier to post a little late, rather than hurrying up, so we hope you gain from this practice.

+2. 7 days auto post<br>
+    - We do not just post the un-deadline above, we try and inculcate a habit to write good content.
+    - We auto post the content in 7 days, so you focus in those 7 days should be just to write and nothing more.
+    - If you have started a Klute writing process, that is the default page that opens whenever you open the app.
+    - Even more pleasently, we give a pause option, we hope you use it to gain more time in writing klutes which just aren't fully finished yet.

 ## Consumption
 ![Klutes Consumption](/assets/pictures/consumptionKlutes.svg)